Naïm Kattan: Cities of Birth

 Naim Kattan wrote Cities of Birth, a short story about place.
 The story is a celebration of the cities that have enriched Kattan’s life.
 This short story is essential to understanding Kattan’s body of work through the years, especially his relation to identity and place as themes in his writings.
 The story is about Paris, Berlin, Montreal and Istanbul.
 However, the essence of the story is about the experiences Kattan had in each place and his Jewish heritage.

 Legacy

-Naim Kattan has been provided many titles: author and critic; academic; pluralist; Arab; Jew; Canadian and Francophone.
-He has famously never accepted or rejected any one of these titles.
+Kattan has been provided many titles: author and critic; academic; pluralist; Arab; Jew; Canadian and Francophone.
+He famously never accepted or rejected any one of these titles.
 Instead, Kattan has embraced the theme of identity and concept of rebirth.
-Naim Kattan has said that he was born three times: first in Baghdad, then in Paris and a third birth in Montréal (reference).
+Kattan has said that he was born three times: first in Baghdad, then in Paris and a third birth in Montréal (reference).

 In 2013, the Canadian director Joe Balass directed a documentary titled La longueur de l'alphabet avec Naïm Kattan about Kattan's literary legacy.